New Year, New Habits: How to Actually Make Them Stick (Neuroscience Edition)

 QEEG (Quantitative EEG):

-- Reveals your brain's baseline patterns (hyperarousal? underarousal? specific frequency imbalances?)
+- Reveals your brain's baseline state (hyperarousal? under-arousal? specific frequency imbalances?)

-- Identifies which interventions to prioritize (SMR training for ADHD? alpha enhancement for rumination?)
+- Identifies which interventions to prioritize (alpha training for rumination?
+SMR for impulse control?)

 Coaching: